luka1199/Leaflet.AnimatedSearchBox/README.md

 - `iconPath`: Sets the path for the search icon (Default: `img/search_icon.png`).
 - `dropDownFeatures`: Activates the given features (Default: `[]`).
 Possible features:
-  - `'setValueOnClick'`: Set the value of the searchbox to the value of the clicked drop down list item.
+  - `'setValueOnClick'`: Set the value of the searchbox to the value of the clicked drop-down list item.
   - `'arrowKeyNavigation'`: Coming soon
   - `'setValueOnHover'`: Coming soon
   - `'setValueOnEnter'`: Coming soon